RazorDevs/Deep-Aether/README.md

 New Liquid:
  - Poison: It's the normal poison bucket from the Aether I mod, but now you can place it as a liquid (like water), and it naturally spawns in the Yagroot Swamp biome

-Mod Cross Compat:
- - Aether Lost Content
-    - Skyjade and Cloudium Shields
- - Aether Redux
-    - Brick and Tile variants for Gilded, Frosted, and Blightmoss Holystone

 # Requirements

 You'll need of course:
+ - Forge/NeoForge
- - Forge
+ - Aeroblender
- - Aeroblender - This mod is **REQUIRED** for the biomes to work!!
- - The Aether Mod (The 1.19.4 version)
+ - The Aether

- You will also need:
  - GeckoLib